Plumber, Gasfitter and Drainlayer

 Plumbers, gasfitters and drainlayers usually earn

-Pay for plumbers, gasfitters and drainlayers depends on experience.
+Pay for plumbers, gasfitters and drainlayers depends on experience and where you work.

 - Apprentice/trainee plumbers, gasfitters and drainlayers usually start on the training or adult minimum wage.
 This increases as they progress through their apprenticeship, gain skills and unit standards, and take on more responsibility.

 - Newly licensed plumbers, gasfitters and drainlayers usually earn $25 an hour.

 - Licensed and experienced plumbers, gasfitters and drainlayers can earn between $28 and $41 an hour.

 Those running their own business may earn more than this, but their income depends on the success of their business.

 People specialising as drainlayers usually earn a little less than plumbers and gasfitters.

 - PAYE.net.nz website - use this calculator to convert pay and salary information